writethedocs/www/docs/videos/prague/2019/index.rst

-Videos of Write the Docs PRAGUE 2019
+Videos of Write the Docs Prague 2019
 =============================================================

 .. toctree::